CA province

 Units: Regions 3, 4, 6 North and 8 allocation areas

-Deadlines: kind: text; text: Current synopsis seasons apply • kind: text; text: Compulsory inspection within 30 days and before Dec.
+Deadlines: Current synopsis seasons apply • Compulsory inspection within 30 days and before Dec.
 5 unless exception

-Fees: kind: text; text: Mountain sheep species licence $434 + $186 HCTF + GST • kind: text; text: Basic non-resident alien licence extra
+Fees: Mountain sheep species licence $434 + $186 HCTF + GST • Basic non-resident alien licence extra

 Open map layer